American Airlines pilots union close to finalizing labor deal

-(Reuters) - A negotiating committee representing American Airlines AAMRQ.PK pilots union said on Sunday it is close to finalizing contract language for a labor deal with airlines management.
+Nov 4 (Reuters) - A negotiating committee representing American Airlines pilots union said on Sunday it is close to finalizing contract language for a labor deal with airlines management.

 It expects to present a final product to the union board later this week.